buddydev/bp-xprofile-custom-field-types/readme.txt

 3. profile view screenshot-3.png

 == Changelog ==
+= 1.3.0 =
+ * Fixes security for Arbitrary File Deletion
+ * Additionally, updated some localization functions to harden security.

 = 1.2.8 =
  * Tested with WordPress 6.8.2
  * Cleaned documentation comments to be inline with WPCS.